salah-jr/My-blog-articles/cm1wmeapc000t09li8mix15bs.md

 ### **Overview**

 Let’s get back to the chapter title “What’s an API?”
 As we know, it’s an application programming interface.
-But APIs are so much more than their name suggests, and to understand what it really is, we must focus on the keyword *interface*.
+However, APIs are so much more than their name suggests, and to understand what they really are, we must focus on the keyword *interface*.

 This chapter explains APIs — What they are, why they matter, and who uses them.
 It discusses their role in modern software development, highlights the traits of effective APIs, and emphasizes their importance for business success and user satisfaction.